 - (1) All Securities are represented by contracts to purchase such Securities.
-Forward contracts to purchase the Securities were entered into on September 17, 2014.
-All such contracts are expected to be settled on or about the First Settlement Date of the Trust, which is expected to be September 23, 2014. - (2) Based on the cost of the Securities to the Trust. - (3) Evaluation of Securities by the Trustee was made on the basis of the closing sales price at the Evaluation Time on the day prior to the Initial Date of Deposit.
+Forward contracts to purchase the Securities were entered into on March 9, 2015.
+All such contracts are expected to be settled on or about the First Settlement Date of the Trust, which is expected to be March 13, 2015. - (2) Based on the cost of the Securities to the Trust. - (3) Evaluation of Securities by the Trustee was made on the basis of the closing sales price at the Evaluation Time on the day prior to the Initial Date of Deposit.
 In accordance with Accounting Standards Codification 820, "Fair Value Measurements", the Securities are classified as Level 1, which refers to security prices determined using quoted prices in active markets for identical securities.
-The Sponsor's purchase price is \$150,352.
-The loss to the Sponsor on deposit totals \$(331).
+The Sponsor's purchase price is \$110,634.
+The Sponsor's profit or (loss) (which is the difference between the cost of the Securities to the Sponsor and the cost of the Securities to the Trust) is \$0.